ilGhera/jw-player-7-for-wp/readme.txt

 Tested up to: 5.4
 License: GPLv2

-**JW Player for Wordpress - VIP** is the complete solution for using JW Player into Wordpress.
+**JW Player for WordPress - VIP** is the complete solution for using JW Player into WordPress.
 It works with the latest version of world’s most popular video player and enables full power of the JW Player dashboard and APIs directly into your WordPress CMS.
 Enable player customization, related videos, social sharing and advertising directly into your content management system to speed up your video workflow.

 == Description ==

-**JW Player for Wordpress - VIP** is the complete solution for using JW Player into Wordpress.
+**JW Player for WordPress - VIP** is the complete solution for using JW Player into WordPress.
 It works with the latest version of world’s most popular video player and enables full power of the JW Player dashboard and APIs directly into your WordPress CMS.
 Enable player customization, related videos, social sharing and advertising directly into your content management system to speed up your video workflow.